QuantEcon/lecture-python.myst/lectures/lp_intro.md

 \end{aligned}
 $$

-We then solve this dual problem by function *linprog*.
+We solve this dual problem by using the function *linprog*.

 ```{code-cell} ipython3
 # Objective function parameters